Skip to main content

 Movement as Medicine Tailoring Exercise to Your Cycle

-Exercise is a powerful tool for HPA axis regulation, but the type and intensity should be adapted to the phases of the to avoid placing additional stress on the system during the sensitive luteal phase.
+Exercise is a powerful tool for HPA axis regulation, but the type and intensity should be adapted to the phases of the menstrual cycle to avoid placing additional stress on the system during the sensitive luteal phase.

 • Follicular Phase (Week 1-2) Your body is more resilient to stress during this time.
 This is an ideal period for higher intensity workouts like strength training, high-intensity interval training (HIIT), and challenging cardiovascular exercise.
 These activities can improve insulin sensitivity and build metabolic reserve.